Look at the amazing things going on in English at St Paulinus

 The structure of English lessons follows the following pattern:

-Do now task (fun game or activity to practice already acquired knowledge)
+Do now task (fun game or activity to practice already acquired knowledge or an introduction to a challenging new concept)

 Introduce new learning (modelled learning by the teacher, new vocabulary, new text, new feature… could include a video etc)